hanatos/vkdt/src/pipe/modules/grade/readme.md

 * `hi_pivot` in mode 1: controls midtone-to-highlight transition point. must be > sh_pivot.

+## color wheel constraints

+the GUI uses a color wheel widget for lift, gamma, gain, and offset. the wheel enforces a zero-sum constraint on RGB deltas: R + G + B = 0 (pure chromaticity, no luminance change). this constraint creates an equilateral triangle in RGB space.

+the maximum displacement any single component can achieve is **±0.317**, which occurs when one component is maximized and the other two balance it symmetrically. this geometric limit comes from the circular boundary of the wheel visualization in hexagonal coordinates.

+the parameter ranges are set to exactly this geometric maximum (±0.317 for lift/offset, ±0.683–1.317 for gamma/gain). this ensures the visual wheel range matches the achievable parameter range with no clipping or wasted space.

 ## connectors

 * `input` the display referred input image in zero/one range